muhammad-avicena/url-short/README.md

 <h1 align="center">Fancy to see you here <img src="https://raw.githubusercontent.com/muhammad-avicena/profile/master/wave.gif" width="30px" height="30px" /> </h1>

 hi, I'm Muhammad Avicena.
 In this project, I build The URL Shortner API where you can shortner your long URL into highly customize short link.
-I've implemented advanced security middleware such as rate-limiter, XSS protection, CSP, etc. Built using Node-Express-TypeScript, Redis, MySQL (Prisma ORM), Jest, Swagger UI Express, Helmet, Docker & AWS Lightsail deployment.
-This project is intended
+I've implemented advanced security middleware such as rate-limiter, XSS protection, CSP, etc. Built using Node-Express-TypeScript, Redis, MySQL (Prisma ORM), Jest, Swagger UI Express, Helmet, Docker.

 I am committed to staying up-to-date with industry trends and using the latest tools to develop innovative solutions that surpass expectations.
 Interested to have collaboration ?
 Find me on: